zwave-js/node-zwave-js/docs/config-files/file-format.md

 Some legacy devices emit an NIF when a local event occurs (e.g. a button press) to signal that the controller should request a status update.
 However, some of these devices require a delay before they are ready to respond to this request. `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
 If unset, there will be no delay.

+### `mapBasicReport`

+`Basic CC::Report` commands are like their name implies, Basic.
+They contain no information about **what** they are reporting.
+By default, Z-Wave JS uses the device type to map these commands to a more appropriate CC.
+The `mapBasicReport` can influence this behavior.
+It has the following options:

+- `false`: treat the report verbatim without mapping
+- `"auto"` **(default)**: Depending on the device type (Binary Switch, Multilevel Switch, or Binary Sensor), the command is mapped to the corresponding report for that device type.
+If no matching mapping is found, the command is treated verbatim without mapping.
+- `"Binary Sensor"`: Regardless or the device type, the command is treated like a `Binary Sensor CC::Report`.

 ### `mapBasicSet`

 `Basic CC::Set` commands are meant to control other devices, yet some devices use them to "report" their status or expose secondary functionality.
 The `mapBasicSet` flag defines how Z-Wave JS should handle these commands:

-- `report` **(default)**: The command is treated like a `Basic CC::Report`, but the **target value** is used as the **current value**.
+- `"report"` **(default)**: The command is treated like a `Basic CC::Report`, but the **target value** is used as the **current value**.
+- `"auto"`: Depending on the device type (Binary Switch, Multilevel Switch, or Binary Sensor), the command is mapped to the corresponding report for that device type.
+If no matching mapping is found, the command is treated like a `Basic CC::Report`, but the **target value** is used as the **current value**.
-- `event`: Emit a `value event` for the `"event"` property instead.
+- `"event"`: Emit a `value event` for the `"event"` property instead.
 This property is exclusively used in this case in order to avoid conflicts with regular value IDs.
-- `auto`: Depending on the device type (Binary Switch, Multilevel Switch, or Binary Sensor), the command is mapped to the corresponding report for that device type.
-- `Binary Sensor`: Regardless or the device type, the command is treated like a `Binary Sensor CC::Report`.
+- `"Binary Sensor"`: Regardless or the device type, the command is treated like a `Binary Sensor CC::Report`.

 ### `mapRootReportsToEndpoint`